zackerthescar/pico-386/README.md

 # PICO-8 interpreter for IBM AT

 In early development.
-Aiming to run *most* PICO-8 games on the IBM AT with a 286 processor.
-Currently targeting a 286 with 512K + 2048K memory and VGA graphics.
+Aiming to run *most* PICO-8 games on the IBM compatibles with a 386+ processor.
+Currently targeting a 386 with _ample_ memory and VGA graphics.

+Currently aiming to run cartridges, editor and other tooling later.

 # Developing